mattermost/docs/source/configure/experimental-configuration-settings.rst

 .. include:: ../_static/badges/ent-pro-only.rst
   :start-after: :nosearch:

 Specify the color of the AD/LDAP login button border for white labeling purposes.
 Use a hex code with a #-sign before the code.
-This setting only applies to the mobile apps.
+This setting only applies to the mobile app.

 +-------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"LoginButtonBorderColor": ""`` with string input.                                 |